cesco-f/HAUFE-TC-Rick-Morty/README.md

 ## Getting started

-This project uses a MongoDB database, makes sure you have MongoDB installed and running.
+This project uses a MongoDB database, make sure to have MongoDB installed and running.

 More information on how to install MongoDB [here](https://docs.mongodb.com/guides/server/install/).